 See your laptop or console's online help for how to configure the console port.

-- Connect the laptop or console to the management switch.
+- Connect the laptop or console to the switch on the management subnet.

-- Assign a TCP/IP address to the laptop or console, using one that is on the management switch.
+- Assign a TCP/IP address to the laptop or console, using one that is on the management subnet.